abhishekarya1/Hash-Define-myNotes/content/spring-boot/reactive.md

 Since Java 9 we have a **Flow API** (`java.util.concurrent.Flow`) that standardizes the operations on reactive libraries, just like JPA for persistance tools.

+{{% notice tip %}}
+In short, Reactive Streams offer a more powerful and declarative yet flexible model for handling _continuous data streams_ and complex asynchronous data processing scenarios compared to `CompletableFuture` (where we have to do everything manually).
+{{% /notice %}}

 ## Iterator vs Observer
 Similar design patterns, but the only difference is who controls the data flow.